About El Alamein

 Famous mainly for hosting one of the most important battles of World War II, El Alamein has a great future if the Egyptian government gives it the proper attention.
 This area has some of the most fascinating beaches overlooking the Mediterranean Sea in Egypt that travelers from all over the world would enjoy during their holidays in Egypt.

-Geographical Location of El Alamein
+El Alamein Map

 Situated at the Northern edge of the Western Desert of Egypt, El Alamein has wonderful long beaches overlooking the shores of the Mediterranean Sea from East to West for more than 70 kilometers.

 El Alamein is located about 370 kilometers to the North West of Cairo, 100 kilometers to the East of Alexandria, about 900 kilometers to the North West of Hurghada, around 850 kilometers to the North West of Sharm El Sheikh, 1000 kilometers to the North of Luxor, 1200 kilometers to the North of Aswan, and about 170 kilometers to the East of the city of Marsa Matrouh.